 Because I had just finished reading a fabulous book I was a bit worried that I wouldn’t be able to do this one justice.
 (The first few books after a really good one can seem a little bland.)
 Well, I needn’t have worried.
-The Guernsey Literary and Potato Peel Pie Society was as charming and delightful as fellow book bloggers said it would be.
+The Guernsey Literary and Potato Peel Pie Society: A Novel was as charming and delightful as fellow book bloggers said it would be.

 The chatty correspondence between writer Juliet Ashton and the members of the literary society on Guernsey Island draws the reader effortlessly into their lives.
 The story takes place during the years after WWII and though it recalls a few events that took place during the war, it centers on how half a dozen inhabitants of the island are putting their lives back together.
 Sounds somber, but it isn’t!

 Lovers of literature and WWII history get a double whammy with Guernsey.
 They will discover little known stories of German occupation of the Channel Islands and they will love reading about how reading the classics transformed the lives of the society members.
 John Booker (former butler) loved to quote Seneca as saying, “Light griefs are loquacious, but the great are dumb.”
 Truly, some in the book have experienced inexpressible sorrows, but these are handled very well by the author.
 For the most part this is a very light-hearted book about the resilience of men and women who keep living AND GIVING in spite of the pain in their lives.

 The charm wears thin when it should (when some of the horrors of WWII are described), but sometimes wears thin where it shouldn’t (when it describes the sexual preferences of one of the main characters).
 That didn’t fit the tone of a 1940’s era book, but it’s one of my few quibbles.
 Even the occasional swearing didn’t bother me because it was not gratuitous and seemed to fit the context of the book’s tragic moments.